 Microsoft Excel 2016

-You can see “Tell me what you want to do” text at the top.
+For Microsoft Excel 2016, you can easily spot the difference.
+You can see the “Tell me what you want to do” text at the top.

 Microsoft Excel 2013

-You can see that the Ribbon tabs are all in Capital Letters!
+If you are using Microsoft Excel 2013, you can see that the Ribbon tabs are all in Capital Letters!

 Microsoft Excel 2010